 On the agenda for discussion was the Status of the Workforce and Exploring options for Audit.
+Financials were discussed in

-Financials were discussed in executive session.
+Financials were disc executive session.

 Michael Skenadore, MTE President, opened with cost containment measures recently implemented to address the losses reported in the January and February financial reports.